ghc-proposals/ghc-proposals/proposals/0000-trailing-leading-commas-subexports.rst

     #endif
     )

+There is a potential interaction with `TupleSections`, if this change were allowed for tuple values.
+`TupleSections` will interpret `(a, b, )` as `(a, b, ) :: c -> (a, b, c)`, while `ExtraCommas` would interpret it as `(a, b, ) :: (a, b)`.

 Costs and Drawbacks
 -------------------

-Implementing this change is a small modification to the Haskell grammar and parser.
+Implementing this requires a change to the parser and the creation of a new language extension.
-Many languages in common use support trailing commas in certain contexts, so this is unlikely to be confusing.
+Many languages in common use support trailing commas in certain contexts, so this is unlikely to be confusing for people coming from other language.

-However, people might wonder why they can use a trailing/leading comma in an export list, but not in a Haskell list or tuple, or a Haskell record declaration.
-Currently, trailing commas are permitted in the export list and `in import lists (but not import sub-lists) <https://www.haskell.org/onlinereport/haskell2010/haskellch5.html#x11-1010005.3>`_.

 Alternatives
 ------------

-1. Only allow a trailing comma in the sub-export list.
-   This is consistent with the main export list, but will mean that the original issue will need to use somewhat un-idiomatic trailing commas in the sub-export list.
-#.
-Extend this change to import sub-lists, for consistency.
-#.
-Extend this change to record declarations as well.
-#.
-Extend this change to value-level lists and tuples (this seems like it would be much more invasive, especially considering ``TupleSections``).
+1. Extend this change to value-level tuples (this seems like it would be much more invasive, especially considering ``TupleSections``).

 Unresolved questions
 --------------------
 Simon Peyton Jones posed the following questions:

-1. It should be consistent with exports lists themselves.
-   Do they allow leading commas?
-If not, it'd make sense to add them.
-   Thus ``module M( , f, g, ) where ...``
-#.
-Do we allow multiple leading or trailing commas?
+1. Do we allow multiple leading or trailing commas?
    What about repeated commas in the middle of a list?
-#.
-What about import lists?
-Should they not be consistent?
-#.
-Should we require a language extension flag?

 Implementation Plan
 -------------------

 A patch to the parser has been made in `this Phabricator diff <https://phabricator.haskell.org/D4134>`_ to implement trailing and leading commas in the subexport list.
+That work can be extended to include the other cases.